 If there’s one song by Alanis Morrissette that people remember, “Ironic” (from the album Jagged Little Pill) is it.
 The song’s music video won big at the 1996 MTV Video Music Awards: it won Best Editing, Best Female Video, and Best New Artist in a Video.

 This song is a lot of fun to strum and sing.
-And with this quick tutorial (video below left), you can start playing it in no time.
+And with this quick tutorial (video below left), you can play it in no time.
 For this version, you’ll need to place a capo at the fourth fret.
 From there, you need to play G, C, D, D/F#, Em7, F, and Em.

 4. “Black Hole Sun” by Soundgarden (1994)

 Soundgarden frontman Chris Cornell has said that this song’s catchy title came from hearing an anchor on the news say what he thought was “black hole sun.”
 He thought the misheard phrase would make a great song title and wrote the song from there.

 You can certainly play “Black Hole Sun” on an electric guitar, but it also sounds beautiful when played acoustically.
 This video (above right) takes you through picking the song on an acoustic guitar and includes a tab to follow.
 And if you’ve never played in an alternate tuning, this song’s drop D tuning is a great place to start.